Florin-Popescu/vscode-unity-test-adapter/README.md

 ## Getting started

 * Install the extension and restart VS Code
-* Open the workspace or folder containing your Ceedling project
+* Open the workspace or folder containing your Unity framework project
 * [Configure](#options) the extension based on your project's needs
 * Open the Test view
 * Run your tests using the ![Run](img/run.png) icons in the Test Explorer or the CodeLenses in your test file